ACT Test Centers and Dates in Japan

 Economy

 Japan is the third largest economic power in the world after the USA and China.
 The country quickly developed into a modern industrial state after the Second World War.
 This enabled the close interaction between politics, business and administration.
 In 1990/91, however, Japan’s economy fell into a crisis.
 Stocks and real estate lost up to two thirds of their value.
 After a temporary recovery phase, Japan slipped into a recession from 2009 in the wake of the global financial crisis, from which it was only able to free itself slowly.
 The national debt, however, remained very high.
 The most important trading partner is no longer the USA, but has been China since the beginning of the 21st century.
 Overall, around half of Japanese foreign trade takes place in Asia.
 Tokyo is the third most important international financial center after New York and London.
-Check 3rjewelry to see When Is the Best Time to Travel to Japan.

 Japan’s industry is among the most competitive in the world.
 This applies in particular to the automotive industry (Toyota, Mazda, Mitsubishi) and electronics (Sony), as well as to the steel industry, shipbuilding and machine tool construction.
 The country has a top position in the field of industrial machines and robots.